ericrogler/Green-Book/Z007_Metrics_Of_Success.md

 - Counselor-to-Student Ratio

 There are a whole host of metrics, but there's a few I want to call out because I usually see them as "objectives" rather than performance indicators.

+### **What If Metrics Mean Different Things?**

+If a metric means something different for people, in the same organization, you risk running communication errors down the line, which potentially means lower performance and lost revenue.

+If you're in a position to do it *and maintain it* (because things always change over time), start with a single document or wiki page outlining what the metrics are, what each metric means, and how each metric is measured.
+This includes methods like filters, source tables, grain (what a "row" represents, like one row = one customer), formulae, and more.
+Afterwards, force every report and dashboard across the *entire* organization to adhere to that "common language" you established.
+- The same thinking applies to other types of documents too, like a project charter template, where you define a standard outline for people to adhere to.

+This method may receive pushback or disagreement, because many people means many opinions, and may take a long time to set up or get implemented correctly.
+It does, however, mitigate the issue where everyone uses the same metric, but tries to measure a different thing with that metric.

+You could also implement a ticket system, which forces people to write down what they actually want or need before requesting or implementing a change for it.
+It's like doing a double take to confirm "do I actually need to change" before you go in and change it guns blazing.
+- Also ensure the ticket system has clear intake standards, like mandatory fields to fill out and write text in, to mitigate communication issues.
+- No ticket = no work

 ### **Diagnostics with Metrics**